Please register or login to continue

 'An assuasive glass of Sherry will allay our concerns!'
 The Earl of Buckingham interjected.

-The proposal was kindly accepted, and the animadversion that had been expressed was sought to be averted.
+The proposal was kindly accepted and the animadversion that had been expressed was sought to be averted.
 The untoward storm had prevented the guests from leaving thereafter.
-Thus, we all sat in the hall as the storm had persisted, as the rain had prevented us, from departing the house.
+We all sat in the hall as the storm had persisted, as the rain had prevented us from departing the house.
 Naturally, we had discussed at length the séance, and the unknown occurrence of the unwonted apparitions that appeared.
-Even though some of us were in disagreement, with what had actually betided for the most part, we were in unanimity in believing that something queer or unholy had manifested.
+Even though some of us disagreed, with what had actually betided for the most part, we were in unanimity in believing that something queer or unholy had manifested.

 After further contemplation we had decided to attempt the séance again—but it would not eventuate.
 As we had gathered to begin the séance Madam Pasternack would be possessed, by a demonic spirit.
 The voice which was frightening and commanding had uttered a daunting phrase that would haunt us the whole night.